5p4k/libNeon/README.md

 ```

 **Important**: in the `void app_main()` function, *after* the timer is started, you call `vTaskSuspend(nullptr)`.
-This function is a [FreeRTOS](https://www.freertos.org/a00130.html) method that suspends the current task.
+This function is a [FreeRTOS method](https://www.freertos.org/a00130.html) that suspends the current task.
 If you do not
 do so, the function will exit, the alarm destroyed, and see no effect.
 You can also call something like
 `std::this_thread::sleep_for(100s)`.

 ## Pre-crafted effects

+### Introduction to effects

 Some basic effects are ready to use, namely:
  - `neo::solix_fx` solid color (used only for blending)